Who we are

 Pastor Mark Cox

 As the lead pastor of Calvary Baptist Church, Pastor Mark preaches, oversees the teaching, provides visionary leadership and direction to the church, and works alongside the deacons to disciple the congregation by equipping them to be disciple-making disciples.
 Before Pastor Mark came to Calvary in September of 2015, he served as a pastoral intern at First Baptist Church in Troy, Michigan.
-Pastor Mark has a burden to help others know God more each day and then to be so overwhelmed by who God is that they cannot keep quiet about Him.
+Pastor Mark has a burden to lead people to treasure God more each day and then to be so overwhelmed by who God is that they cannot keep quiet about Him.

 Pastor Mark married his wonderful wife, Grace, in February of 2016.
 Sierra Jane was born on December 31st, 2016, and Mac was born on June 14, 2018.
 Grace serves as the secretary for CBC.
 When Pastor Mark is not working at the church, he is often spending time with his family, singing, teaching music, playing a board game, hiking a trail, out hunting, or perhaps even doing some extra reading at home by the fireplace with a cup of smooth black coffee.

 He may be contacted at firstname.lastname@example.org or phone (570) 888 – 5324

 Pastor Leland Thompson